prediqtiv/prediqtiv.github.io/README.md

-# predictiv.github.io
+# prediqtiv.github.io
-whatever you wanted, it's gotta be here.
+Whatever you wanted, it's gotta be here somewhere, somtime.
 No?